gms1/node-sqlite3-orm/README.md

 ```

 With **node-sqlite3-orm** you have full control over the names for tables, fields and foreign key constraints in the mapped database schema.

-Properties without a *node-sqlite3-orm* decorator will not be mapped to the database.
+> NOTE: Properties without a *node-sqlite3-orm* decorator will not be mapped to the database.
+> NOTE: you can use the 'temp' qualifier to create a temporary table. e.g "@table({name: 'temp.MYTEMPTABLE'"
+> NOTE: you can map the same table to different model classes, e.g for using a partial model class

 ## Database Connection